dumberjs/dumber-module-loader/README.md

     req(['text!' + name], text => load(text));
   }});
   ```
-  - note, our default css support is same as html support.
+  - note, our default css support is just returning the text content, same as our html support.
 By default, it doesn't inject style sheet to html head. dumber bundler has an option to override default `'ext:css'` plugin to support style sheet injection.

 ## Difference from requirejs:
 * No multi-contexts.